affinitydb/doc/terminology.md

 (involving any number of [properties](#property)).
 It is most often defining an [index](#index), although this is not mandatory.
 Classes can be declared at any point in time (both earlier and later than the occurrence of PINs satisfying the predicate).
+In pathSQL, classes are declared with [CREATE CLASS](./pathSQL reference [definition].md#create-class).
 Classes are named according to similar conventions as properties (using URIs).
 Unlike the 'classes' of programming languages such as C++ or java, Affinity classes don't define static _types_, in the sense that they don't establish a binding contract with [PINs](#pin): a PIN can belong to a class during a part of its lifetime,